 to make sure the public is educated and trained to not only recognize the signs of sudden cardiac arrest, but also in the use of hands –only CPR and AEDs.

 According to the Minnesota Department of Health, sudden cardiac arrest is the second-leading cause of death in Minnesota, responsible for almost 20% of deaths.
 It can happen to anyone, anywhere and almost always it’s fatal.
 The Heart Safe Communities initiative is working to change those statistics.

-The Heart Safe Coon Rapids program has already trained over 10,000 people in the community about CPR and AED use.
-The program has also identified over 125 AEDs in public areas of the community.
+The Heart Safe Coon Rapids program has already trained over 30,000 people in the community about CPR and AED use.
+Over 60 businesses have participated in the training and the program has identified over 170 AEDs in public areas of the community.
 Program organizers say even though the city has received its official designation, their desire to educate and train the community and secure more public access AEDs won’t stop!
 Organizers want to train half of the Coon Rapids population in CPR and AED use (some 30,000 people!)

 If you would like to get involved or learn more, contact the Heart Safe Coon Rapids program.